 In 2016, the Census estimates (through the American Community Survey) that there were 9,238 individuals over 65 years of age living in Transylvania County.
-The Transylvania County Transportation (Transit) Department provided 1.4% of seniors over the age of 65 with 16,788 trips (Table 7).
-In 2017, about half of the total rides provided were to congregate meal sites.
+The Transylvania County Transportation Department provided seniors over the age of 65 with 16,788 trips (Table 7).
+In 2018, about half of the total rides provided were to congregate meal sites.